Bobbye's Writing Samples

 Those almost-out-of-control teams tend to become crowd favorites as their energy is almost palpable; always a thrill for a crowd that's already high on funnel cakes, homemade ice cream and syrupy sweet tea.
 There have been surprisingly few accidents over the years at mule pulls, although almost every handler there had a horror story to share of someone who got a foot tangled up in a chain, or lost his footing beneath the mighty cleat-shod hooves.

 While you see some matched teams, most handlers agree that while they may have a color preference, “color don’t pull weight.”
 When you see teams that are perfectly matched in color and you ask if that was by choice or chance, the handler will usually tell you they just got lucky.
 It’s impossible to plan from conception what mule is going to turn out to be good at pulling.
 Or even be positive what color the baby is going to be most of the time.
-So, you take what the Good Lord sends you and you’re grateful if you put together a team that pulls well together and moves the load the farthest.
+So, as one handler said, "you take what the good Lord sends you," and you’re grateful if you put together a team that pulls well together and moves the load the farthest.
 Everything else is just eye candy.

 Almost one hundred percent of these big guys are definitely eye candy for anyone who appreciates good horse- and mule-flesh.
 In optimum condition, with sparkling eyes and glistening bodies, these guys are obviously the cream of the crop.
 The best of the best.
 And the look they’ll give you when they’re “relaxing” waiting for their name to be called says it all…”You don’t believe I’m the best?
 Just sit back and wait and see!”